-A good layout allows us to grasp all relevant information at first glance - surfing on site is therefore particularly easy.
-A bad layout is not necessarily noticeable to us as visitors, but the site operator will notice it.
-For example, because no one downloads his eBook, subscribes to his newsletter or buys his product.
+A good layout allows us to grasp all relevant information at first glance - surfing a WordPress website is therefore particularly easy.
+A bad layout is not necessarily noticeable to us as visitors, but the website operator will notice it.
+For example, because no one downloads his e-book, subscribes to his newsletter or buys his product.

-Good and bad layout differ in one thing above all: the psychology of perception.
+Good and bad layout differ primarily in one thing: the psychology of perception.
 And if you know the decisive processes, you can use them to your advantage.

-And because the arrangement and order of your website elements has an impact on conversions, universal reception patterns have been used for years.
+And because the arrangement and sequence of your website elements has an impact on conversions, universal reception patterns have been used for years.

 Two particularly important patterns are the F and Z patterns.

-The F pattern - especially relevant for sites with a lot of content
+The F pattern - for websites with a lot of content

-In eye-tracking and usability studies, in which the eye movements of test subjects are tracked while reading a web page, the so-called F-pattern has been shown again and again for years.
-Users first focus their attention on the upper left, look to the right and then let their gaze wander down one level, where the movement from left to right starts again.
+In studies on eye tracking and usability, in which the eye movements of test persons are tracked while reading a WordPress website, the so-called F-pattern has been shown again and again for years.
+Users first focus their attention on the top left, look to the right and then let their gaze wander down one level, where the movement from left to right starts again.